TECKERZ101/Offline-TOTP/README.md

 # Offline-TOTP
 ## Setup Instructions

+> [!NOTE]
+> This repo does not contain .ps1 files, instead these files are named without the file extension due to restrictions.

 ### Prerequisites
 1. You will need python and pip installed before starting
 2. Install the virtualenv package if not already installed